maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 - **Initial Assessment:** Determine if the issue is app-specific, API-specific, server-side, or involves third-party resources.
-- **Isolation Techniques:** Narrow down the issue by isolating it to a smallest reproducible case:
+- **Isolation Techniques:** Narrow down the issue by isolating it to the smallest reproducible case:
-  - Is the problem with how the code is written?
+  - Is the problem with the code?
   - Is the issue on the client (API) or server?
   - Is there a performance issue?
   - Is the issue with the data?